Yandex Cloud

 pprint(delete_response, sort_dicts = False)

-The above code deletes a record if the series rating is 5 or lower.
+The above code will delete a record if the series rating is 5 or lower.

-To delete a record, use the delete_item method, that passes the primary key of the desired item.
-If necessary, you can set a condition for deleting a record by specifying the ConditionExpression parameter.
+To delete a record, use the delete_item method and provide the primary key of the record in question.
+You can set a condition for deleting a record by specifying the ConditionExpression parameter.

 2. Run the program: